-The Australian Off Road Commission (AORCom) was established by CAMS to contribute to the strategic development of off road motor sport and to assist in the ongoing management of the off road discipline within the territory of CAMS.
+The Australian Off Road Commission (AORCom) was established by Motorsport Australia to contribute to the strategic development of off road motorsport and to assist in the ongoing management of the off road discipline within the territory of Motorsport Australia.

 To find out more about the functions and responsibilities of AORCOM, and to view the minutes of AORCOM, click here.